mainkoon81/DCU-project-03-BigData/README.md

 >Naive Bayes is great for 'text'.
 It’s faster and generally gives better performance than an SVM.
 Of course, there are plenty of other problems where an SVM might work better.
 Knowing which one to try when you’re tackling a problem for the first time is part of the art of ML.

+In SVM, tuning the parameters can be a lot of work, but just sit tight for now--toward the end of the class we will introduce you to GridCV, a great sklearn tool that can find an optimal parameter tune almost automatically.